ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 weaker than those for other kinds of TLS data:

 **1.** To protect against replay attacks the server must incorporate a *server random* into the master secret.
-That however isn't possible before the first round-trip and so the poor server can't easily tell whether it's a valid request or an attacker replaying a recorded conversation.
+That is unfortunately not possible before the first round-trip and so the poor server can't easily tell whether it's a valid request or an attacker replaying a recorded conversation.
 Replay protection will be in place again after the `ServerHello` message is sent.

 **2.** The semi-static DH share given in the server configuration, used to derive the static secret and encrypt first flight data, defies forward secrecy.
 We need at least one round-trip to establish the ephemeral secret.
-As configurations are shared between clients and recovering the server's DH share becomes more attractive, expiration dates should be limited sensibly.
+As configurations are shared between clients, and recovering the server's DH share becomes more attractive, expiration dates should be limited sensibly.
 The maximum allowed validity is 7 days.